-Infrastructure can be classified into economic infrastructure (eg: utilities, toll roads, airports, pipelines, power stations and wind farms) and social infrastructure (eg: healthcare facilities, education facilities and correctional facilities) (RREEF, 2005), with infrastructure having taken on an increased role in investment portfolios in recent years (Kolikias, 2004; Blundell, 2006).
+Infrastructure can be classified into economic infrastructure (eg: utilities, toll roads, airports, pipelines, power stations and wind farms) and social infrastructure (eg: healthcare facilities, education facilities and correctional facilities) (RREEF, 2005), with infrastructure having taken on an increased role in investment portfolios (Kolikias, 2004; Blundell, 2006).
+This paper assesses the context for this increased interest in infrastructure, the significance of the infrastructure sectors in investment portfolios in Australia, as well as assessing the added-value of the infrastructure sectors using risk-adjusted performance analysis over Q3:1995-Q2:2006.

+Institutional investors have typically involved property in their core portfolios to obtain stable and income-oriented returns.
+However, the strong growth in demand for quality commercial properties has resulted in an imbalanced property investment market, with significant capital flows available for property investment.
+As such, institutional investors have recently looked at international property and emerging property sectors (eg: self-storage, leisure, retirement, healthcare) (Newell and Peng, 2006), as well as other property-related investment markets for this significant capital inflow (Chong, 2004; Blundell, 2005a, b; Larsen, 2005).
 In particular, infrastructure provides some similar investment characteristics to property investment; however, infrastructure also has some significance differences, suggesting it should be treated separately as an asset sector (O'Sullivan, 2005; RREEF, 2005; Blundell, 2006).
 Table 1 compares the characteristics of infrastructure investment and property investment.